0xmikko/ethHolder/README.md

 ## Build on ETH HODLER

-A token provides 5 default pictures for differet moods from Wojak memes.
+A token provides 5 default pictures for different moods from Wojak memes.
 You can make your own images and change default ones.
 It would make your token unique.

 Usually, an artist designs NFT tokens - here, ETH HOLDER provides unique collective experience to make ETH HODLER tokens as a great collection with individual contributions by every holder.